Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 Chris Christie restrained his presidential ambitions until the 2016 cycle.
 Yet both Christie and O'Dowd saw their greater ambitions knocked off course by the Bridgegate scandal; Christie dropped out of the primaries after a sixth-place finish in New Hampshire last year, while O'Dowd's prior nomination to become state attorney general stalled.
 He is now a top executive at a major medical center and did not return messages seeking comment.

 George Rebh died in 2015.
-His brother Richard declined to comment for this story because the deal they struck with News Corp in 2009 included a non-disclosure clause.
+His brother Richard declined to comment for this story because the deal they struck with News Corp. in 2009 included a non-disclosure clause.

 Murdochs pay to make problems go away

-In 2016, when the Valassis case was settled for $500 million, then News Corp president Chase Carey said the company had been persuaded "significant risks were developing in presenting this case to a jury."
+In 2010, when the Valassis case was settled for $500 million, then News Corp.
+President Chase Carey said the company had been persuaded "significant risks were developing in presenting this case to a jury."
 The agreement included no admission of wrongdoing and a decade-long shared distribution pact.
-News Corp points to these elements, common in their settlements, to suggest these were business decisions rather than warnings of bad behavior.
+News Corp. points to these elements, common in their settlements, to suggest these were business decisions rather than warnings of bad behavior.

 Longtime Murdoch watchers and some former colleagues say they discern a pattern at News America that recurred at his other properties.
 Roguish executives beloved by Rupert Murdoch who are able to deliver desired results get away with otherwise unacceptable behavior until it becomes impossible to tolerate further.
 The Murdochs pay to make problems go away.
 And then, at a certain point, they promise to change the culture.
 Ailes is bought out.
 O'Reilly is ousted.
 A new day is heralded.